navgarg/exun-app-2021-updated/README.md

 - Shows list of important notifications.
 - Gets notifs data from Firebase Cloud Firestore.

-### Members
-- Uses nested `ListView.builder` for displaying all members from different classes.
-- Gets members data from .json file.

-### Alumni
-- Uses nested `ListView.builder` for displaying all alumni from different years.
-- Gets alumni data from .json file.

-### Faculty
+### Members, Alumni, Faculty
-- Uses nested `ListView.builder` for displaying all faculty members.
+- Uses nested `ListView.builder` for displaying all data in separate screens.
-- Gets faculty data from .json file.
+- Gets data from .json file for each screen.

 ### Contacts
 - Gets contacts data from .json file.